Port Deposit, Maryland: Geography

 Port Deposit is located at (39.610915, -76.100172).

 According to the United States Census Bureau, the town has a total area of 2.28 sqmi, of which 2.27 sqmi is land and 0.01 sqmi is water.

-It is the westernmost incorporated municipality in Cecil County, as well as in the Philadelphia-Camden-Wilmington, PA-NJ-DE-MD Metropolitan Statistical Area, better known as the Delaware Valley.
+It is the westernmost incorporated municipality in Cecil County, as well as in the Philadelphia metropolitan area.

 History

 Early history

 The first recorded European visits to the area were the 1608 and 1609 expeditions led by Captain John Smith up the Chesapeake Bay.
 He sailed about 2 mi up the Susquehanna River to the present location of Port Deposit, and gave the name of "Smythe Fayles" to the rapids just above the future town.